wallarm/product-documentation/docs/2.18/about-wallarm-waf/protecting-against-attacks.md

     When searching for brute‑force attack signs, Wallarm nodes analyze only HTTP requests that do not contain signs of other attack types.
 For example, the requests are not considered to be a part of brute-force attack in the following cases:

     * These requests contain signs of [input validation attacks](#input-validation-attacks).
-    * These requests match the regular expression specified in the [rule **Define a request as an attack based on a regular expression**](../user-guides/rules/regex-rule.md#adding-a-new-detection-rule).
+    * These requests match the regular expression specified in the [rule **Create regexp-based attack indicator**](../user-guides/rules/regex-rule.md#adding-a-new-detection-rule).

 ## Types of protected resources